How do I sterilise a bottle nipple?

 Sterilizing bags & sterilizers

-Microwave sterilizer bags are also now available, which are very effective Simply put all the pieces and a little bit of water in it.
-I invite you to watch my video on how these sterilizing bags work, which, thanks to steam from the water, are ready in 2 minutes!
+Microwave sterilizer bags are also available, which are very effective.
+Simply put all the pieces and a little bit of water, then put it in the microwave and they are ready in 2 minutes!

 Of course, you’ll also find battery-powered or electric sterilizers in big-box stores at all price points, and with different functions.
 Now it’s up to you to evaluate each one according to your needs.
 I hope this short text answers your question.
 Feel free to watch the bottle video and you’ll see these options firsthand.